 Having an innately curious nature is encouraged in creative types, especially writers and songwriters.
-Ask yourself why, what, when and how when you are considering a situation and get to the root of it.
+Ask yourself why, what, when, and how when you are considering a situation and get to the root of it.
 After all, that is where the emotion lies.
 Finally, great songwriters can appreciate different perspectives and opinions.
-Put simply, they can look outside their own world view and put themselves in someone else’s shoes in order to achieve lyrical depth.
+Put simply, they can look outside their worldview and put themselves in someone else’s shoes to achieve lyrical depth.

 Best Songwriters Of All Time

 So let’s take a look at some of the best songwriters of all time, including some of the best songwriters of today…

 Bob Dylan has had an incredible impact on popular music as we know it today.
 The American singer-songwriter’s early songs became huge hits for others.
 For example, “Blowin’ in the Wind” (performed by Stevie Wonder) reached number 9 on the Billboard Hot 100 in 1965.
 Dylan also had success himself with songs like Rainy Day Women and Subterranean Homesick Blues.

 He didn’t bow to traditional conventions, and this is epitomized by the six minute single “Like a Rolling Stone” (1965).
 Rolling Stone wrote that “No other pop song has so thoroughly challenged and transformed the commercial laws and artistic conventions of its time, for all time.”
 Dylan wrote in his memoir ‘Chronicles’ that “You want to write songs that are bigger than life.
 You want to say something about strange things that have happened to you, strange things you have seen.”

 Politics influenced his songwriting immensely, and Dylan educated himself on the past to create lyrics that resonated through the years.
 Dylan wrote that “A song is like a dream, and you try to make it come true,” saying that “they’re like strange countries that you have to enter.”